FUTURE OF MEDICINE

 What it is:

-High FeNO levels may indicate lung inflammation, especially in people with asthma.
+High levels suggest lung inflammation, especially in people with asthma.

-FeNO levels can often be lowered by taking prescribed inhaled medications and avoiding triggers such as allergens, irritants, or smoke.
+FeNO can often be lowered by taking prescribed inhaled medications and avoiding triggers like allergens or smoke.

 Included in the following screenings: